ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

     If you want to get your eZ Platform installation up and running quickly, you can use Docker-based [eZ Launchpad](https://ezsystems.github.io/launchpad/), supported by the eZ Community, which takes care of the whole setup for you.

+!!! note "Security checklist"

+    See the [Security checklist](../guide/security_checklist.md) for a list of security-related issues you should take care of before going live with a project.